gonzalozunino/gonzalozunino/README.md

 **I code for a living, believe it or not.**

-I’m currently working with Reactjs and Vuejs creating awesome, breathtaking, magnificent, stunning, beyond belief apps.<br /> Also, I recently fell in love with Swift.
+I’m currently working with Reactjs and Vuejs creating awesome, breathtaking, magnificent, stunning, beyond belief apps.<br /> Also, I'm in love with Swift.
 Fun not so fun fact, I love music and playing BASS.

 Looking to collaborate on PWAs as mobile apps projects.